abid7777/form-accessibility/README.md

 # form-accessibility
-quick demon on why Labels are imported for form accessibility
+quick demo on why Labels are imported for form accessibility